jason89521/react-typist-component/README.md

 **Default**: `() => {return}`

 This function will be called when the typing animation finishes.
+It will be called before `finishDelay`.

 #### `splitter`